The Dybbuk (The Play of the Week): Release

-The television play was broadcast on ABC as part of its The Play of the Week series on October 3, 1960.
+The television play was broadcast on ABC as season 2, episode 2 of its The Play of the Week series on October 3, 1960.

 The television play was later released on the streaming service Shudder on May 4, 2020.

 Reception

 Reviewer Ricky Chiang wrote, "This was not only a tale of young tragic love, but also a tale to teach Jewish values and traditions, to obey the father, to not forget promises, and in the end the rabbi always has the final word.
 You could tell the play was written to instill these values for a Jewish audience, that without respect and obedience to elders only leads to tragedy."